pyodide/pyodide/docs/development/new-packages.md

 `/lib/python3.x/`.
 When creating and loading a package, our job is to put our `.py` files in the right location in emscripten's virtual filesystem.

-Suppose you have a python library that consists of a single directory `/PATH/TO/LIB/` whose contents would go into `/lib/python3.8/site-packages/PACKAGE_NAME/` under a normal python installation.
+Suppose you have a Python library that consists of a single directory `/PATH/TO/LIB/` whose contents would go into `/lib/python3.8/site-packages/PACKAGE_NAME/` under a normal Python installation.

 The simplest version of the corresponding Pyodide package contains two files